kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

 ### util/jsonpath

-Add one field to manually enable enhanced items which may have potential security risk.
+Add one field `allowRiskySyntax` to manually enable enhanced items which may have potential security risk.
 This is a "switch" for developers who may also want the benefits, but it depends on whether you trust the given template or not.
 You should never "turn on the switch" on server-side when template is unknown at compile-time.